ASUcicilab/geofm-workshop/workshop_materials/readme.md

 ```

-*This creates an environment (usually named `geofm-env`) and installs all dependencies automatically.*
+*This creates an environment named `geofm-env` and installs all dependencies automatically.*

 ---